NetwerkExamineringDigitalisering/NED-OOAPI/doc/diagrams/flow2.md

 ```

 ### Remarks
-- id worden door sender aangemaakt.
+- id is created by sender(Toetsplanning).
-- er moet een put endpoint gemaakt worden
+- Toetsafname makes a PUIT endpoint.
-- offering has no state, so we add it in the consumer extention. we support "active", "cancelled"
+- Object Offering has no state, so we add it in the consumer extention.
+We support "active", "canceled"
-- velden:
+- attributes:
-	- primaryCode-codeType ? hoeft niet unqiue zijn, moet herkenbaar zijn voor afname leider
+	- primaryCode-codeType ? doenn't have to be unqiue, must be recognised by afnameleider.
-	- For LanguageTypedString : nl-nl word ondersteund , rest word genegeerd
+	- For LanguageTypedString : nl-nl is valid and supported, all other will beignored.
-	- to comply to the standard we have mandatory fields :
+	- To comply to the standard we have mandatory fields :
-	 	- primarycode, naam en description (not used) zijn allemaal verplicht (afhankelijk van afname systeem wat ze er mee doen) (TO BE DECIDED)
+	 	- primarycode, name and description (not used) are mandatory (depending on Toetsasfname system what to do with these data) (TO BE DECIDED)
 		- teachingLanguage (must be hardcoded NLD, not used)
 	- modeOfDelivery : we only support :situated, online, oncampus (beter omschrijving)
-	- resultExpected verplicht op true
+	- resultExpected mandatory op true
 	- offeringState: we only support cancelled, active
 - consumers:
 	- add one of type "consumerKey": "MBO-toetsafname"